Probing the accretion geometry of black hole X-ray binaries: A multi-mission spectro-polarimetric and timing study: Source Selection and observations

-Cyg X-1, the first galactic BH-XRB discovered in 1971 \cite[]{Webster-etal1972}, continues to be one of the most extensively studied celestial objects.
-Recent measurements reveal that it hosts a black hole with a mass of $21.2\pm2.2$ $M_\odot$ \cite[]{Miller-Jones-etal2021}, located at a distance of $2.2\pm0.2$ kpc \cite[]{Miller-Jones-etal2021}, with a supergiant O-type star as its binary companion.
-Meanwhile, numerous studies confirm the presence of a maximally rotating `hole' having spin greater than $0.99$ at the center core of the binary system \citep{Tomsick-etal2014, Zhao-etal2021, Kushwaha-etal2021}.
+$\bullet$ {\bf Cyg X$-$1:} This is the first galactic BH-XRB discovered in 1971 \cite[]{Webster-etal1972}, continues to be one of the most extensively studied celestial objects.
+Recent measurements reveal that it hosts a black hole with a mass of $21.2\pm2.2$ $M_\odot$, located at a distance of $2.2\pm0.2$ kpc, with a supergiant O-type star as its binary companion \citep{Miller-Jones-etal2021}.
+Meanwhile, numerous studies confirm the presence of a maximally rotating black hole having spin greater than $0.99$ at the center core of the binary system \citep{Tomsick-etal2013, Gou-etal2014, Zhao-etal2021, Kushwaha-etal2021}.
 Cyg X$-$1 has remained persistently bright, mostly in the LHS, though it has transitioned to the HSS through short-lived intermediate states over the past few decades \citep{Kushwaha-etal2021}.
+Interestingly, significant polarized emission is detected in both LHS and HSS of the source \citep{Krawczynski-etal2022b, Jana-etal2024, Steiner-etal2024}.